 - He fell in love with a married woman and got her pregnant while her husband was leading his army in battle.
 David then arranged a withdrawal of forces causing her husband to be killed in battle.

-- When God’s prophet, Nathan, told David that God was going to give all his wives to someone close to him (meaning David’s rule would be overthrown), David repented – he confessed that he had sinned and regretted that sin in his heart.
-God mitigated the punishment and only the son who was conceived in the adultery died.
+When the prophet, Nathan, told David that God was going to give all his wives to someone close to him (meaning his rule would be overthrown), David repented.
+He confessed that he had sinned and regretted that sin in his heart.
+God mitigated the punishment and only the son who was conceived in adultery died.

-This begs us to question, who are His “chosen?”
+This begs the question, who are His “chosen?”
 Why does He have them?
 There are two main factors that determine who God chooses.
-It is all tied to free will and God being just.
+It is tied to free will and God being just.

 This is why God “chooses” people for specific tasks.
 This limits His influence everywhere else as He pours it into the lives of those He has “chosen.”
-God moves upon these individuals, propelling them to use more of the authority He intended for us to have all along in order to fulfill the destiny He has planned.
-The “chosen” people can then reveal Him to the world and help more people find Him and avoid Hell.
+God moves upon these individuals, propelling them to use more of the authority He intended us to have all along in order to fulfill the destiny He has planned.
+Then the “chosen” people can reveal Him to the world and help more people find Him and avoid Hell.

 Free will gives us the right to choose.
 We have the right to accept His plan or reject it.
-With “chosen” people, He designs them for a particular job and influences their life, lining up their destiny.
-God sends others to speak into their lives until they are on the path designed for them.
+He designs “chosen” people for a particular job and influences their life, lining up their destiny.
+God sends others to influence their lives until they follow the path designed for them.
 Few who are “chosen” can ever escape their destiny.

 - First turn: there had to be a descendant from the right tribe

-- Second turn: who remained a virgin until her wedding day
+- Second turn: Jesus’ mother Mary had to remain a virgin until her wedding day

-- Third turn: whose soon-to-be husband would accept the call to raise a child that wasn’t his.
+- Third turn: Mary’s soon-to-be-husband Joseph would accept the call to raise a child that wasn’t his.